2015 6 Hours of Spa-Francorchamps: Preview

 Circuit de Spa-Francorchamps, where the race was held.

 The 6 Hours of Spa-Francorchamps was confirmed as part of the FIA World Endurance Championship's 2015 schedule in an FIA World Motor Sport Council meeting in Doha on 3 December 2014.
 It was the second of eight scheduled endurance sports car races of the 2015 FIA World Endurance Championship, and the fourth running of the event as part of the championship.
-It was held on 2 May 2015 at the Circuit de Spa-Francorchamps in Stavelot, Belgium following two days of practice and qualifying.
+It was held on 2 May 2015 at the 20-turn 7.004 km Circuit de Spa-Francorchamps in Stavelot, Belgium following two days of practice and qualifying.

-The Circuit de Spa-Francorchamps is a race track that is 7.004 kilometres (4.352 mi) long and has twenty corners.
 Endurance racing events were first held at the Circuit de Spa-Francorchamps in 1924 with the Spa 24 Hours.
 Thirty-nine years later, the track began holding 500 km World Sportscar Championship races which later expanded to 1000 km.
 It was cancelled after the 1975 running because of modern safety concerns.
 It was resurrected in 1982 on the reconfigured Spa-Francorchamps track layout and remained on the calendar until 1990.
 Spa-Francorchamps again began holding endurance sports car races from 1999, and the 6 Hour event was made part of the FIA World Endurance Championship in 2012.
 The race is considered by many as a final preparation event for the 24 Hours of Le Mans.